 This festival always brings good vibes and happy beats to Turks and Caicos.
 It is a must-attend event for music lovers visiting the island.
 A place where locals and visitors alike can take part in the happy beats of house music and be themselves in all their diversity.
 A destination festival for house music lovers around the world and a space where local and international DJ’s come together and take part in a musical experience.
 Caribbean House Evolution is firmly on the world map, making Turks and Caicos a destination for house music lovers.

 The culinary Conch Festival is held in November in the traditional fishing settlement of Blue Hills on Providenciales to celebrate the Queen Conch and everything it represents in the Turks and Caicos.
-Local restaurants vie in creating the best conch dishes, including fritters, salad, and stew, international conch fusion flavors, and much more.
+Local restaurants vie to create the best conch dishes, including fritters, salad, and stew, international conch fusion flavors, and much more.
 The Conch Festival is also a great place to see local conch shell crafts and handmade jewelry.

-Maskanoo is a street festival held on Boxing Day which combines elements of masquerades and traditional Bahamian-style Junkanoo.
-The festival is hosted by the local hotel and tourism association, and takes place in the evening on Grace Bay Road in the heart of the shopping district.
+Maskanoo is a street festival held on Boxing Day that combines elements of masquerades and traditional Bahamian-style Junkanoo.
+The festival is hosted by the local hotel and tourism association and takes place in the evening on Grace Bay Road in the heart of the shopping district.
 Craft and food vendors also offer a wide selection of goods.
 Great food, local music and a parade followed by various musical acts on stage will keep you entertained well into the night.

 There is no shortage of unique things to do in Turks and Caicos.
 The island’s spellbinding natural bounties offers a number of exquisite experiences.
 These four activities will make some unforgettable memories:

 There is plenty to explore in Turks and Caicos, and what better way to do it than on horseback?
 Explore the white sand beaches and quiet dirt roads leading to secluded Long Bay Beach or ride at sunset along Bight Beach.
-You can even ride your horse through the crystal clear ocean.
-It doesn't matter what experience level rider you are, so saddle up!
+You can even ride your horse through the crystal-clear ocean.
+It doesn't matter what experience-level rider you are, so saddle up!

 Take a magical journey through the shallow water estuaries of the Turks and Caicos national park system.
 Connect with nature as you paddle through a maritime forest with mangroves lining the canals.
 The mangroves not only block the winds, but make the water crystal clear and provide a natural nursery for so much wildlife!
 This activity is for all levels since 90% of the tour is in knee-deep water.

-Anyone wanting to learn the sport of kiteboarding or just looking to get a taste of what it’s all about, can take advantage of one-on-one private kiteboarding lessons in the Turks and Caicos.
+Anyone wanting to learn the sport of kiteboarding or just looking to get a taste of what it’s all about can take advantage of one-on-one private kiteboarding lessons in the Turks and Caicos.
 Spend the day learning about wind theory, safety and setup on land and then get straight into the water to learn to use the kite.

 The Turks and Caicos is one of the few destinations where it’s feasible to snorkel with Humpback whales and the opportunity does often occur.
 This once-in-a-lifetime magical experience is intended to be as low of an impact to whales as possible.
 As is often the case, the boat will stop a distance from the humpbacks, snorkelers will enter the water, and the whales will approach or pass on their own.
 Giving birth is one of the primary reasons the Humpbacks make the long migration, so it’s common to see calves.
 In some unforgettable encounters, whales and calves have spent time around the snorkelers, which in some cases has been longer than an hour!